eosphoros-ai/DB-GPT/docs/docs/application/advanced_tutorial/rag.md

 :::tip Embedding Arguments
 * topk:the top k vectors based on similarity score.
-* recall_score:set a similarity threshold score for the retrieval of similar vectors.
+* recall_score:set a similarity threshold score for the retrieval of similar vectors. between 0 and 1. default 0.3.
-* recall_type:recall type.
+* recall_type:recall type. now nly support topk by vector similarity.
 * model:A model used to create vector representations of text or other data.
-* chunk_size:The size of the data chunks used in processing.
+* chunk_size:The size of the data chunks used in processing.default 500.
-* chunk_overlap:The amount of overlap between adjacent data chunks.
+* chunk_overlap:The amount of overlap between adjacent data chunks.default 50.
 :::
  </TabItem>